 Making 'Buy Online, Pick Up in Store' Work in Magento 2

-It’s no secret that 2020 was a challenging year for retailers.
-In fact, it was almost exactly one year ago when ‘Buy Online, Pick up at Store’ became the overnight focus for many retailers as in-person shopping came to a halt.
+In recent years, ‘Buy Online, Pick up at Store’ became the overnight focus for many retailers as in-person shopping came to a halt.

 Using Adobe Commerce (Magento) to set up Buy Online, Pick up at Store (BOPIS) is a piece of cake.
 Even if you have 20 store locations, central fulfillment, and a few drop-shippers all as “origin points.”
 (If you have only one location, just enable the new ‘Pick up in Store’ delivery method, and you can stop reading.)

 Setting up Buy Online, Pickup at Store in Magento 2

 Assuming you have several locations where customers could come pick up their stuff, there are the three primary steps needed to set up your own BOPIS environment in Magento:

 Step #1: Configure Magento 2’s Multi-Source Inventory (MSI)

 This feature in Magento Commerce 2.3+ allows you to use a single product that has multiple “sources” of inventory, with different quantities at each source.
 A source is usually a physical location and might include warehouses, brick-and-mortar stores, distribution centers, and drop shippers.

 This feature was likely originally intended for managing sources of inventory that you might want to ship to a customer that originate from different locations.
 It can certainly be used for that purpose, but also can be extended to the scenario where a customer is going to select a location and drive over and pick their order up.

 Adobe Commerce MSI has a few cool features: